Rasita Khapacheva: Biography

-Rasita Khapacheva has the largest number of Instagram followers of all Russian cosmetologists.

-Record

 On July 16, 2021 she set a record in cosmetology at the world level and in Russian.
 She was officially awarded with a statuette and a certificate at the annual ceremony of awarding the main record holders of the country and the world "SOLAR" in the hotel "Metropol".

-Rasita Hapacheva is the owner of the largest number of subscribers on Instagram in Russia in cosmetology – more than 1 million subscribers.

-Rasita Khapacheva has impressive success throughout Russia mainly by becoming the main cosmetologist for media personalities, top social media bloggers, as well as the participants of the Dom-2.
+Khapacheva is the owner of the largest number of subscribers on Instagram in Russia in cosmetology – more than 1 million subscribers.
+She has impressive success throughout Russia mainly by becoming the main cosmetologist for media personalities, top social media bloggers, as well as the participants of the Dom-2.